Cuandixia: History

 Cuandixia was founded during the Ming dynasty (1368–1644) by members of the Han clan who moved from Shanxi Province.
 Towards the end of the Qing Dynasty, Cuandixia prospered from trading in coal, fur, and grain.

 Attractions

 Cuandixia is home to 500 well preserved courtyard homes dating to the Ming and Qing dynasties.
 Many of these homes have been converted into inns offering food and lodging to travelers.
 Stone paved lanes and steep staircases help define Cuandixia's architectural identity.
 The village is a frequent subject of photographers and painters.
-The surrounding area is full of mountains and trails for hikers.